 During this period we also hosted students, teachers and Government officials from Bangladesh, Brazil, Canada, Colombia, Cuba, Cyprus, Holland, Pakistan, Portugal, Puerto Rico, Iraq, Rwanda, Spain, Turkey and Zambia, who were keen to investigate our approaches to tackling participation and using sport to address social issues.

 In 2005 there were no opportunities for children in Tower Hamlets to take up cricket, despite some enthusiasm and a great deal of natural talent and flair.
 To address this we created the Tower Hamlets District Cricket programme and appointed a Full Time Cricket Development Officer.
-This led to a programme of training, matches, club links and coach education led to the following achievements:
+This led to a programme of training, matches, club links and coach education which in-turn realised the following achievements:

 · Over 100 children playing recreational cricket annually